joshuagoeke/uta-13-routes/README.md

-## UTA Bootcamp Challenge 10
+## UTA Bootcamp Challenge 13

-In this homework assignment from the University of Texas-Austin Bootcamp we were asked to create a program that builds an HTML page using Node.js Inquirer.
+In this homework assignment from the University of Texas-Austin Bootcamp we were asked to create an application for managing an online shop.
+Starter code was provided and we were given the task of correctly connecting the routes to the database server.

-# Node.js Department Chart maker
+# Online Store Routes
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description

-Building this app gave me the opportunity to learn about and apply some basic knowledge of using Node.js to build an HTML page.
-The most challenging part was figuring out the syntax of how to get the index.js page to transfer the necessary array of objects to the makeHTML.js page.
-This challenge was pretty challenging, and allowed me to hone some data wrangling skills while learning to traverse the back-end.
+Building this app gave me the opportunity to learn about ...

 ## Table of Contents (Optional)